The arkansas delegation

 district 4 - u.s. rep. Bruce Westerman (R)

-Congressman Bruce Westerman is a five-term member of Congress who chairs the House Committee on Natural Resources.
+Congressman Bruce Westerman is a six-term member of Congress who chairs the House Committee on Natural Resources.
 He is also a member of the Transportation and Infrastructure Committee.
 The married father of four has a graduate degree from Yale University and an undergraduate degree from the University of Arkansas.
-His district includes Texarkana and the northwestern portions of Arkansas.
+His district includes Texarkana and the southwestern portions of Arkansas.

 Thomas Take: Safe Bet Republican